Gromobrody/graphility/docs/database_indexes.rst

                 return key
         return MyIndex

-Despite of code being correct in python terms, it will produce an error in codernitydb3, since class isn't defined in proper scope.
+Despite of code being correct in python terms, it will produce an error in graphility, since class isn't defined in proper scope.

     * You can not provide index class code with a variable defined outside this class:

 .. code-block:: python

     a = 5
     class MyIndex(HashIndex):
         def __init__(self, *args, **kwargs):